Chibionos/chibionos/README.md

 ### Major Interests

-I love learning about Crypto and Web Components.
+I love learning about Crypto frameworks and Web Components.
 I enjoy creating web components that are simple to use and encapsulates logic to avoid rewriting thing over and over again.

 ### Area of expertize
 ### Concepts